Ingibjorg/Ingibjorg.github.io/README.md

 Hi!
 I'm Ingibjorg, an experienced Software Developer working at Gangverk.
-I like to keep busy so as working full time, I've been doing a MSc in Software Engineering and I'm graduating this summer.
+I like to keep busy so along working full time, I've been doing a MSc in Software Engineering and I'm graduating this summer.
 I'm passionate about empowering women to study and excel in Computer Science.
 I co-founded /sys/tur, an organization for female students at Reykjavik University and since then, the proportion of women in the Computer Science department has gone up from 18% to 27%! 🎉

 My primary interests lie in development of high quality mobile apps, artificial intelligence and interactive narrative technologies.